 A different academic theme and destination will be offered each year.
 In 2014, our theme is "Science Education Beyond Borders" in Shanghai, China.
 Please visit this year's program page for additional information and to apply.

-New York City public school teachers who currently have 3+ years' experience teaching at the elementary, middle school, and high school levels are eligible to apply.
+New York City public school teachers who currently have 3 or more years of experience teaching at the elementary, middle school, or high school levels are eligible to apply.
 Teachers who are currently working on an advanced degree, but have three years of experience teaching in an NYC public school are eligible to apply.
 Please visit this year's program page for a complete description of 2014 selection criteria.

 Applicants must currently be classroom teachers.
 Administrators are not eligible to apply.

 To apply for this year's program, please visit this year's program page for complete application instructions.